arturwgnr/todo-crud/README.md

 # 📝 Task Organizer

-Aplicação de lista de tarefas com JavaScript puro + LocalStorage + Design Responsivo.
+A simple task list application built with vanilla JavaScript, LocalStorage and responsive design.

-## Funcionalidades
+## Features
-- Adicionar tarefas
+- Add new tasks
-- Marcar como concluídas
+- Mark tasks as completed
-- Editar tarefa existente
+- Edit existing tasks
-- Excluir tarefas
+- Delete tasks
-- Armazenamento local (LocalStorage)
+- Persistent storage using LocalStorage

-## Tecnologias
+## Technologies
 - HTML
 - CSS
 - JavaScript

 ## Screenshots
-(Adicione aqui uma imagem do projeto rodando)
+(Add a screenshot of the project running here)

-## Como usar
+## How to Use
-1. Clone o repositório
+1. Clone this repository
-2. Abra `index.html` no navegador
+2. Open the `index.html` file in your browser

 ---

-🚀 Projeto criado por Artur Wagner como parte do desafio de se tornar um Full-Stack Developer.
+🚀 Project created by Artur Wagner as part of his journey to become a Full-Stack Developer.